 5. Records Management

 Every higher education institution must manage records for its students and personnel.
 Many records must be kept for years after a student graduates or an employee leaves.
 This can amount to a lot of paper.
 Dalhousie University Faculty of Medicine implemented a document system to manage and archive a large number of records for more than 900 students and residents in its undergraduate and graduate programs.
-The document management system transformed a paper-heavy and inefficient records management process into one that is paperless and organized.
+The document management system transformed a paper-heavy and inefficient records management process into one that is paperless.